-Use your voltage tester to double check that the power has been cut, then carefully unscrew and remove the wall plate and outlet from the junction box behind.
+Use your voltage tester to double-check that the power has been cut, then carefully unscrew and remove the wall plate and outlet from the junction box behind.

 Take a photo of the existing wiring (or sketch a quick diagram) so you know how to rewire the new outlet when fitted.
 In North American homes, expect to see Neutral (white), Hot (black), and Ground (bare copper) wires.
 Other continents have different codes, so be sure to check the existing connections.
 Better still — label the wires before you remove them.

 Take your screwdriver and loosen the retaining screws holding the electrical wires in place.
-Keep in mind that they may be held in place with quick release clamps rather than screws.
+Keep in mind that they may be held in place with quick-release clamps rather than screws.
 If so, find a small screwdriver or similar implement — a SIM tool will even do the job — and press the recessed release button to free the wires.

-7. Connect the USB-equipped Socket
+Step 7: Connect the USB-equipped socket

 Reverse the steps to wire in your new electrical outlet.
 Then, ensure the Neutral, Hot/Live, and Ground wires are securely connected to the correct terminals.